jobcloud/php-kafka-lib/UPGRADE.md

 ## Remove timout from builder / configuration, added timeout parameter to functions (Consumer / Producer)
 You were able to set timeout in the builder, but some methods
 still had timeout as parameter.
 To avoid confusion, every method
-needing a timeout will now have it as a parameter with a sane default value.
+needing a timeout, will now have it as a parameter with a sane default value.
 This affects the following classes:
 - KafkaConfiguration
     - Removed timeout parameter from `__construct()`